| Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022

 More severe surface and mixture segregation may require corrective procedures as:

-n full width thin layer 25 mm (1 inch) thick resurfacing or
+n full width thin layer one inch thick resurfacing or

-n removal of HMA mixture course with no extra payment and replacement with construction that fully complies
+n removal of asphalt mixture course with no extra payment and replacement with construction that fully complies

-Note: Determination of segregation in HMA pavement is by visual examination in accordance with current specifications.
+Note: Determination of segregation in asphalt pavement is by visual examination in accordance with current specifications.
 The engineer may consider further verification through coring and extraction tests.
-Segregation case examples, with corresponding price adjustment calculations, are illustrated in Appendices 2‑34(K.1) and 2-34(K.2).
+Segregation case examples, with corresponding price adjustment calculations, are illustrated in Appendix 2‑34(K).

 b.
 Fillets & Runouts